 - 5 eggs, beaten (reserve one for an egg wash)

 - Pie crusts, bottoms AND tops

 Season the meat with the salt and pepper and braise it in the wine for a few hours at 300̊F, until the meat shreds nicely with a pair of forks.
+Keep checking the pot to make sure the liquid doesn’t dry out, adding a little stock as necessary.
 While the meat is in the oven, make your crust dough and chill it.
 Remove the meat from the oven and let it cool a bit, reserving all the liquid.
 Shred the meat and throw it back into the braising liquid.
-Add all the other ingredients (except about half the stock) and mix well together.
+Add all the other ingredients (except about half the remaining stock) and mix well together.
 This mixture wants to be WET; if you poke your finger into the mixture, the hole should fill right up with liquid when you remove your finger.
 If it’s not wet enough, add more of the stock.
 Trust me on this or your finished pies will be dry!

 Preheat your oven to 375̊F. It’s time to make your crust.
 You’ll need bottoms and lids.
 I like to roll my crusts out a bit thicker so the sides will stand on their own.
 (For my straight sided pies, I actually press ribs into the sides to increase their strength and let the upper crust overlap the sides completely to form a double thick layer of crust on the sides.)
 Fill the crusts with your wet filling (being sure not to overload the pies if you’re doing a straight sided pie).
 Make an egg wash with the last egg and some water and brush it along the edges, and lay on the upper crust.
 Pinch the lid to the sides to seal it.
 Poke a nice pattern in the upper crust to allow for steam to escape.
 Brush the pies with the rest of the egg wash to give them a rich shiny look when baked.